rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 This pattern is about separating concerns: _main.rs_ handles running the program and _lib.rs_ handles all the logic of the task at hand.
-Because you can’t test the `main` function directly, this structure lets you test all of your program’s logic by moving it into functions in _lib.rs_.
-The code that remains in _main.rs_ will be small enough to verify its correctness by reading it.
+Because you can’t test the `main` function directly, this structure lets you test all of your program’s logic by moving it out of the `main` function.
+The code that remains in the `main` function will be small enough to verify its correctness by reading it.
 Let’s rework our program by following this process.

 #### Extracting the Argument Parser

-We’ll extract the functionality for parsing arguments into a function that `main` will call to prepare for moving the command line parsing logic to _src/lib.rs_.
-Listing 12-5 shows the new start of `main` that calls a new function `parse_config`, which we’ll define in _src/main.rs_ for the moment.
+We’ll extract the functionality for parsing arguments into a function that `main` will call.
+Listing 12-5 shows the new start of the `main` function that calls a new function `parse_config`, which we’ll define in _src/main.rs_.

 <Listing number="12-5" file-name="src/main.rs" caption="Extracting a `parse_config` function from `main`">